How Does Slow Breathing Lower Blood Pressure?

 You can listen to samples of ours here: Breathe Slow audio samples

-Guided slow breathing to lower blood pressure
+Do it the easy way: guided slow breathing to lower blood pressure

 Our Breathe Slow collection consists of five sets of four tracks with breathing prompts for different breathing paces.
 The whole set is available to buy as digital downloads.